Run by Bangor Business School

-The content may include but will not be limited to: key concepts, theories and issues involved in international marketing, including the influences of the macro-environment, on international marketing.
+The content will cover the key concepts, theories and issues involved in international marketing, including the influences of the macro-environment, on international marketing.
 The students will assess the different market entry modes available to companies and consider the challenges surrounding the design of the international marketing mix for different international markets.

 High Standard (B- to B+ / 60-69%) Very good performance.
 Most of the relevant information accurately deployed.
 Good grasp of theoretical/conceptual/practical elements.
 Good integration of theory/practice/information in pursuit of the assessed work's objectives.
 Evidence of the use of creative and reflective skills.

 Excellent (A- to A* / 70+ %) An outstanding performance, exceptionally able.
 The relevant information accurately deployed.
 Excellent grasp of theoretical/conceptual/practice elements.
 Good integration of theory/practice/information in pursuit of the assessed work's objectives.
 Strong evidence of the use of creative and reflective skills.

 Demonstrate a thorough understanding of and be able to critically evaluate the theories and principles underlying international marketing practice, to include commercial and professional literature.

 Apply the techniques used by international marketers in developing and evaluating market entry strategies.

 Apply the techniques used by international marketers to analyse, evaluate and create an international marketing programme.